 Lean implementation requires a change in culture.
 The change is to create the habits of continuous improvement, problem-solving and teamwork.
 For many companies, this is a struggle.
 While it is never easy, the blended learning model greatly increases the probability of success.
 Relying on single modes and a short-term focus will almost guarantee failure.
-The Blended Learning Model Over the […]
+The Blended Learning Model Over the past five years I have worked with VON Canada to implement lean culture, and with considerable success.
+There are many […]

 If you go through my Team Leadership (Team Kata) course you will quickly be confronted with the strong suggestion that every manager and every team have a coach to lead them through the steps of lean implementation and to provide feedback to the leader and team.
 But, you ask, where are we going to get all these coaches?
 Here is a clear answer.

 I hope you all had a great Christmas, or any Holiday you celebrate.
 And, I hope you are ready for a wonderful New Year.
 Not a “happy” New Year, but a New Year filled with great challenges.
 More about that in a minute.
-I have been very quiet on this blog for the last several months because my attention has […]
+I have been very quiet on this blog for the last several months because my attention has been very focused on the challenge of creating great online learning courses.
+I first published my Team Kata course this […]

 Implementing lean management, or any other change in the culture of organizations, requires a zoom lens to see the different levels of complexity required.
 Toyota Kata, lean tools, and other methods operate at some focal lengths and not at others.
 The well informed manager will have the ability to understand complexity and to use simple methods when appropriate.
 If you are photographer with only a 300mm lens you will miss a lot of great photos.